nhost/nhost/.changeset/red-tables-punch.md

 | `false`   | `false`         |
 | `false`   | `true`          |

-The interpediate (`false`, `false`) is incorrect and is causing issues when using an authentication gate.
+The intermediate (`false`, `false`) is incorrect and is causing issues when using an authentication gate.

 It is therefore recommended to stop using `useAuthLoading`, and to use `useAuthenticationStatus` instead, in order to keep the loading state and the authentication in sync within the same hook.